 Collection and Storage

 We may have collected your personal data directly from you at an event, a sales meeting or other business engagement.
 At the time, we would have been committed to being transparent about the way in which we intend to use your personal data.
 We may have also initially received your personal data from a data broker in respect of whom we have undertaken due diligence to ensure the data was collected in compliance with GDPR.
-Once we receive this data from them, we will not share this with any other third party organisation that isn’t listed in this Privacy Notice.
+We operate a referral scheme therefore we may have been given your details from a friend, colleague or acquaintance who has informed us that you are interested in our services and that they have obtained necessary consent from you to pass on your details.
+Once we receive this data from any third party, we will not share this with any other third party organisation that isn’t listed in this Privacy Notice.

 We share your personal data with organisations for the purpose of storing it in two secure and consolidated systems.
 We will store on these systems any personal data shared with us regarding our clients’ employees, for the purposes of various legal advice.
 We allow access to this internal system to an external Consultant who assists with any technical issues we have.
 We have an agreement in place with this individual not to share any personal data found on the system and not to access it unless absolutely necessary for the purposes of technical assistance.